72nd Infantry Regiment "Puglie": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 15 November 1975 the I Battalion of the 157th Infantry Regiment "Liguria" in Diano Castello was renamed 26th Infantry Battalion "Bergamo".
 The battalion consisted of a command, a command platoon, and eight recruits companies, four of which were detached to Albenga.
 The battalion was assigned to the Armored Division "Centauro", as the division's recruits training battalion.

 On 1 May 1977 the detachment in Albenga became an autonomous unit and was renamed 72nd Infantry Battalion "Puglie".
+Already on 14 March 1977 the President of the Italian Republic Giovanni Leone had issued decree 173, which assigned the flag and traditions of the 72nd Infantry Regiment "Puglie" to the battalion.
 The battalion was assigned to the Armored Division "Centauro", as one of the division's two recruits training battalion, and consisted of a command, a command platoon, and four recruits companies.
 In 1988 the command platoon was expanded to command and services company.

 Recent times

 On 1 October 1993 the 72nd Infantry Battalion "Puglie" lost its autonomy and the next day the battalion entered the reformed 72nd Regiment "Puglie" as I Battalion.

 On 6 November 1999 the 72nd Regiment "Puglie" was renamed 157th Regiment "Liguria" and the flag of the 72nd Infantry Regiment "Puglie" was transferred to the Shrine of the Flags in the Vittoriano.